DraftKings promo code: Get a No Sweat Bet up to $1,500 | Goal.com US

-This means if your first bet loses, you’ll get a bonus bet equal to your stake up to $1,500.

-- Get a $1,500 No Sweat First Bet at DraftKings, no promo code needed
+- Get a $1,500 No Sweat First Bet this weekend at DraftKings, no promo code needed

-The early action on Thursday comes from Serie A where Cagliari attempt to avoid relegation.
-Attention then comes back stateside, where the NBA and NHL Playoffs continue.
+There are a pair of major soccer finals in Europe on Saturday, with England’s FA Cup and Germany’s DFB Pokal being decided.
+Plus, there is a daily game from both the NHL and NBA Playoffs across the weekend.

 DraftKings promo code